malcolmlett/malcolmlett.github.io/The-Error-Prone-Brain.md

 It's an interesting avenue for investigation.

-My initial thought is that I don't think this is likely because there is some evidence that each hemisphere can produce logical stable thought independently [Joseph2011].
+My initial thought is that I don't think this is likely because there is some evidence that each hemisphere can produce logical stable thought independently (Joseph, 2011).

 # Logical Inaccuracy
 Biology is a deeply flawed way of creating a reliable, accurate computing engine.
 Evolutionary processes inherently introduce errors, and approximations.
 The network of neurons that our ability to learn and think depends on, depends on approximations.
 It's approximations start with high inaccuracy, and improve over time, but there is no boundary line between being untrained and trained.